If you’re enrolled in Medicare and have an injury or illness causing limited mobility, you may be covered for a wheelchair or power-operated scooter.

 - K0861: Power wheelchair, group 3 std., multiple power option, sling/solid seat/

 back, patient weight capacity up to and including 300 pounds

 If you qualify for a power scooter, you pay 20% of the allowable charges for your equipment plus any applicable deductible.
 On average the price of motor powered scooter is between $700-$2000, so the total cost of the scooter may vary.

 Also, depending on where you live, your equipment may be subject to Medicare’s competitive bidding program.
 If you live in an area where this applies, you must get your scooter from a vendor contracted with Medicare under the competitive bidding program.
 This can result in a lower cost.

 In addition, you’re required to pay your Part B deductible before your policy coverage kicks in.
-Medicare (Part A and Part B) do not cover all of your medical expenses.
-However, there’s ways to alleviate the pain caused by out of pocket medical fees, like a Medigap plan.
+However, with a Medigap plan, you can alleviate out of pocket medical fees.

-Medicare Supplement Plans can provide help with the additional cost caused by your need for a wheelchair or scooter.
+Medicare Supplement Plans can provide help with the additional coverage for any out of pocket costs associated with the cost of a wheelchair or scooter.

-Since Medigap plans are designed to cover the benefit gaps in your Traditional Medicare coverage and work alongside Parts A and B, having the right supplement plan can alleviate you having to pay anything at all.
+Since supplement plans are designed to cover the gaps in Medicare coverage, having the right plan can protect your finances.

-The right supplement plan paired with both Part A and Part B Medicare can pay for a wheelchair or scooter in full, with no cost to you.
+The right supplement plan paired with both Medicare Part A and Part B can help pay for a wheelchair or scooter.
 To get help choosing the right Medigap plan, give us a call today at the number listed above.
-You can also compare Medigap rates online by completing our rate form here.
+You can also compare rates online by completing our rate form here.